barryvdh/laravel-async-queue/readme.md

 Just like the 'sync' driver, this is not a real queue driver.
 It is always fired immediatly.
 The only difference is that the closure is sent to the background without waiting for the response.

-Note: Alpha release, only tested on Linux.
+Note: Alpha release, only tested on Linux, should also work on Windows

 ### Install
 Add the package to the require section of your composer.json and run `composer update`